JannieI/canvas-workstation-V3/src/app/roadmap.md

     -------
     - Decide to get a W from another D - only show those where the user has access to the DS
     - Decide if check/tick is shown on related Sl when a W is clicked.
 The treeview is good enough methinks
+    - consider colour in HEX code
     - Consider Table Checkpoint - not sure if it is that useful, as one can filter, etc on table, or redesign ...
 And the purpose of a table is to look at data for a while methinks
     - consider auto-calculated values, ie hover and show SUM of data.
 Not sure how to do this, and if useful
     - make Checkpoints more visible, may o o 0 o at bottom to show how many and where we are?
     - consider dataQual triangle, -> link icons in same spot each time?
     - consider Ctrl-X = CUT = Delete current and Copy it.
 Can for example use the Del Form to confirm - do we need a confirmation ?
-    - container: consider 100% height / width option => fills parent div element.
     - consider Shift-Delete = needs no confirmation - good idea?
     - consider selection of geo data on a map using a polygon - maybe via a 3rd party package
     - dot on rectangle - move to change border-radius (see LibreOffice Impress) ?